jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BIGIP1 and BIGIP2 are in a cluster which shares configuration objects.
+BIGIP1 and BIGIP2 are in a cluster that shares configuration objects.
 As configuration objects are in sync, we only need to send a declaration to a single BIG-IP.

 ..
-Note:: In a real environment you will want to install AS3 on every device, however you do only sent a declartion to a single.
+Note:: In a real environment, you will want to install AS3 on every device.
+However, you do only sent a declaration to a single.

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~